-All Electronics Cleaning Wipes Are Not Created Equal
+All Cleanroom Wipes Are Not Created Equal

-All electronics wipes are not created equal.
 To ensure cleanliness standards are kept within a cleanroom environment, wipes are an essential tool.
 They need to meet exacting criteria, especially when in a controlled environment.
 Any contamination must be eliminated from both the items being manufactured and from the manufacturing tools and equipment themselves.
 Wipes play a major role in this cleanliness control, but are the wipes being used just adding to the contamination problem rather than taking it away?
 Here we discuss the options and how to choose the right wipe to ensure cleanliness is guaranteed.

 Although choosing wipes may appear simple, there is more to it than meets the eye.
-Wipes come in many sizes, materials, and various packaging options, all of which will have an impact on just how clean your cleanroom environment will be after its use.
+Wipes come in many sizes, materials, and various packaging options, all of which have an impact on just how clean your cleanroom environment will be after its use.

 There are three main categories, non-woven, woven or knitted wipes and swabs, but whatever the choice, the first consideration should be its absorbency.
 Dependent on the material makeup of the wipe, absorbency can differ.
 Absorption is usually expressed in milliliters of liquid absorbed by one square meter of the material.
 However, some wipes work well with cleaning fluids or lacquers but will not absorb water.
 For example, polyester is petroleum-based so polyester wipes easily absorb gasoline, oils or grease.
 Cellulose wipes are good for water-based contamination.
 It is important to note that the cleanest wipes may not be the most absorbent, and wipes that soak up liquid easily may in return leave unwanted fiber and residue behind.

-What are the Options?
 There are several options when it comes to wipes and the material they are made from.

 Non-woven cellulose wipes, use glues or binders to hold the fibers in place.
 Binders can amount to 30% by weight of some non-woven products.
 The most common binder is a water-based latex such as polyacrylate.
 Many binders will dissolve when exposed to cleaning fluids, so wipes made with binders are undesirable in critical applications.
 They will leave adhesives, lint and fibers on the surfaces being cleaned, especially when wet.
 Most non-woven cellulose wipes simply are insufficiently strong, clean and absorptive to handle anything but the simplest cleaning tasks.

 Another option is non-woven wipes made from synthetic fibers like polyester, rayon and polypropylene.
 These wipes are beneficial for a variety of applications.
-For example, textured polypropylene wipes pre-saturated with a d-liomene solvent are ideal for cleaning grease and heavy oils.
+For example, textured polypropylene wipes pre-saturated with a solvent are ideal for cleaning grease and heavy oils.
 Polyester non-wovens are good for pharmaceutical companies as they may help to minimize the risk of bioburden by trapping contamination in the wipe.

 It is important that the non-woven wipe is not abrasive in any way to eliminate any damage when cleaning.
 It should be able to endure cleaning without tearing, or dissolving when in contact with cleaning fluids leaving residue and particle contamination behind.